Runtime Interface

 The Core type in the aimrt_py package is used to control the operation of the AimRT instance.
 This type provides the following key methods:

-• Initialize(core_options): Initializes the AimRT runtime;
+• Initialize(core_options): Initialize the AimRT runtime;

-• RegisterModule(module): Registers a module;
+• RegisterModule(module): Register a module;

-• CreateModule(module_name)->module_handle: Creates a module;
+• CreateModule(module_name)->module_handle: Create a module;

-• cfg_file_path: str, the configuration file path.
+• cfg_file_path: str, configuration file path

 Here is a simple example that starts an AimRT runtime without loading any business logic: